 – They offer a variety of formulas for different health needs.

-– They have a high CFU count (colony forming units), which indicates the number of live bacteria in each capsule.
+– They contain a high number of CFUs (colony-forming units), which indicates the quantity of live bacteria per capsule.

 Cons of Probiotic Pearls